25 Famous Washington, DC, Landmarks You Absolutely Must See

 The "Hall of Remembrance" is a somber memorial to the victims of the Holocaust, with guests lighting candles, visiting the eternal flame, or chanting out the names of the dead.

-☂️ Visit the United States Holocaust Memorial Museum with a tour
+☂️ Discover the United States Holocaust Memorial Museum on a tour

 The Smithsonian Institution